openstack/charm-deployment-guide/deploy-guide/source/app-ovn.rst

 Overview
 --------

-As of the 19.10 OpenStack Charms release, with OpenStack Train or later, support for integration with Open Virtual Network (OVN) is available.
-As of the 20.05 OpenStack Charms release OVN is the preferred default for our `OpenStack Base bundle`_ reference implementation.
+Open Virtual Network (OVN) can be deployed to provide networking services as part of an OpenStack cloud.

 .. note::